 Presonus Audiobox iOne Review

 This is a very powerful little box – and quite cool looking too.
 You can use it at home with your PC and Mac or on the go with an iPad.
 It provides A/D conversion at 24 bits, 96 kHz which is pretty awesome for such a cheap product.
-What you get for your buck?
+What do you get for your buck?
 A class A mic preamp with decent headroom and pretty neutral sound and one 1/4 inch line input along with two balanced line-level outputs.
-It also has a headphone output with its own control, direct monitoring to avoid latency issues, a big volume knob and some LED lights that show whether there is signal and if that signal is clipping or not.
+It also has a headphone output with its own control, direct monitoring to avoid latency issues, a big volume knob, and some LED lights that show whether there is a signal and if that signal is clipping or not.

 Steinberg UR22 Review

 The UR22 is a very strong contender in the portable category because of its fantastic price combined with small size and a lot of power.
 You get 2 combo XLR/TRS inputs (2 D-PRE mic preamps), with individual gain and phantom power and a fantastic A/D converter that converts at 24 bits and up to 192 kHz.
-It has two balanced 1/4 inch balanced outputs, a headphone output with controllable level and MIDI i/o.
-What is cool about the UR22 is that it is very sturdy and well built with a metal housing so it will take transport well.
-Like all the other products mentioned so far it is compatible with the iPad but can also work as a PC / Mac desktop audio interface.
+It has two balanced 1/4 inch balanced outputs, a headphone output with controllable level, and MIDI i/o.
+What is cool about the UR22 is that it is very sturdy and well built with metal housing so it will take transport well.
+Like all the other products mentioned so far, it is compatible with the iPad but can also work as a PC / Mac desktop audio interface.